|

 COPY PASSDUMP.

-PROCEDURE DIVISION using SIMODUMP-PASS-AREA.
+PROCEDURE DIVISION using SIMODUMP-PASS-AREA, SIMODUMP-BUFFER.

-perform FIRST-TIME-PROPCESSING
+perform FIRST-TIME-PROCESSING

 evaluate SIMODUMP-REQUEST

-when 'DUMP' perform ACTION-IS-DUMP-PROCESSING
+when 'DUMP' perform ACTION-IS-POST-DUMP-INFO

-when 'NOTE' perform ACTION-IS-POST-A-NOTE
+when 'USER' perform ACTION-IS-POST-USER-INFO

 when other move 'DUMP' to SIMODUMP-REQUEST

-perform ACTION-IS-DUMP-PROCESSING
+perform ACTION-IS-POST-DUMP-INFO

 end-evaluate